 3. Nashville Flea Market and Farmer’s Market

-The market also has 14 locally managed restaurants and shops that cater to dishes from all over the world.
-It opens 365 days a year.
+The market also has 14 locally managed restaurants and shops catering to dishes from around the world, should you want to stop by for some food.

 1. Grand Ole Opry

 In 1974, the exhibition center moved from the Ryman Auditorium to the 4,000-seat Grand Ole Opry House northeast of the city.